UA-SRC-data/srpdio/src/patterns/README.md

 - TODO: acs5 - variables from the US Census based American Community Survey

-Other modules are generated using robot.
-Their source CSVs are also in ../modules.
+Non DOSDP modules are generated using robot.
+Their source CSVs and output OWL files are also in ../modules.

+Import modules are in ../source/imports.